-Can come in a variety of forms, both natural and man-made, but they have one thing in common - they produce a false or incorrect reading on the radar unit's display.
-Common sources of electromagnetic interference include airport radar; microwave transmissions; transmissions of CB, ham, VHF/UHF, and cellular two-way radio/ telephones, including police and business radios; faulty sparkplug wires; mercury vapor and neon lights; high-tension power lines; and high voltage power substations, the radio energy from these sources can overload or confuse the sensitive circuits in a radar gun.
+1. Radio or Microwave Interference can come in a variety of forms, both natural and man-made, but they have one thing in common - they produce a false or incorrect reading on the radar unit's display.

+Common sources of electromagnetic interference include airport radar; microwave transmissions; transmissions of CB, ham, VHF/UHF, and cellular twoway radio/ telephones, including police and business radios; faulty sparkplug wires; mercury vapor and neon lights; high-tension power lines; and high voltage power substations, the radio energy from these sources can overload or confuse the sensitive circuits in a radar gun